nkh/P5-App-Asciio/documentation/mdbook_asciio/src/accessing_documentation.md

 # Accessing documentation

-Asciio's documentation is available in multiple formats.
-This HTML documentation gemnerated by mdbook, a manpage and info pages; they are available from within Asciio.
+Asciio's documentation is available in multiple formats

+- this HTML documentation, gemnerated by mdbook

+- a manpage, available from within Asciio.

+- info pages

+There's also:

+- a bindings list

+- a short help

-There's also a bindings list, short help, and a "user" documentation.
+- a "user" defined documentation.